 Special Lectures will be held on a bi-weekly basis to introduce students to discussions of topics in various fields, including politics, history, culture, religion, and economics with an emphasis on current issues, such as good governance, interfaith relations, economy outlook, and Indonesia contemporary politics.
 The selection of topics will also consider the participating students’ fields of study and general interests.
 Speakers may come from prominent leaders in the Indonesian private sector, government officials, scholars, non-government sector, and media.

-Every Monday, students are required to participate in an ongoing activity outside of the classroom, which involves either one of the following: volunteering, independent study (research), or a structured project.
+Every Monday, students are required to participate in an ongoing activity outside of the classroom, which involves either one of the following: volunteering with structured project or independent study (research).
 The intention is to allow for candid experiences of direct interaction with Indonesians outside of their classroom setting.
 Please refer below for more information on what each activity entails:

 Students will have the chance to volunteer in a variety of local organizations, ranging from notable retail businesses, local NGOs as well as think tanks.
 A networking event intended to match program participants with potential host institutions will allow them to choose the organization that caters to their personal interests and goals.
-Past Summer Studies participants had the chance to volunteer at various institutions, including: Research Center for Politics and Government of Gadjah Mada University (PolGov UGM), Yayasan SHEEP Indonesia, Coklat nDalem, Stichting Jogja, Nahdlatul Ulama Islamic University, Tepas Tandha Yekti Yogyakarta, Pusat Studi Sosial Asia Tenggara (PPSAT) of Gadjah Mada University, and Radio Republik Indonesia (RRI) Pro 2 Yogyakarta.
+This year, students will conduct a structured project as individuals in conjunction with their volunteering experience.
+With guidance from USINDO, PCMI, and their volunteer organization, students will produce a solution plan on how to tackle an issue related to their specific volunteering organization.
+At the end of the program, students will present their projects to each other, relevant stakeholders, and PCMI.
+Past Summer Studies participants had the chance to volunteer at various institutions, including: Research Center for Politics and Government of Gadjah Mada University (PolGov UGM), SHEEP Indonesia Foundation, Coklat nDalem, Stichting Jogja, Nahdlatul Ulama Islamic University, Tepas Tandha Yekti Yogyakarta, Center of Southeast Asian Studies (PPSAT) of Gadjah Mada University, and Radio of Republic of Indonesia (RRI) Pro 2 Yogyakarta.

 - Independent Study (Research)